rmcam/tabanok/frontend/docs/Frontend-Arquitectura.md

 - `SidebarGroupContent`: The content of a sidebar group.
 - `SidebarMenu`: A menu within a sidebar group.
 - `SidebarMenuItem`: An item in a sidebar menu.
 - `SidebarMenuButton`: A button for a sidebar menu item.
+Se ha añadido `focus-visible:outline-none` para mejorar la accesibilidad.
 - `SidebarMenuAction`: An action for a sidebar menu item.
 - `SidebarRail`: A rail for toggling the sidebar.

-The `AppSidebar` component in `src/components/app-sidebar.tsx` defines the structure and content of the application's sidebar.
+The `AppSidebar` component in `src/components/navigation/app-sidebar.tsx` defines the structure and content of the application's sidebar.
 It now includes the following:

 - A search input for searching the application.
 - A button to trigger a toast notification.